Developing Interpersonal and Soft Skills: Guidelines & Resources

 What Are the Benefits of Soft Skills in Life and Work?

 It improves a person’s ability to:

-- Better manage themselves by being more self-aware and accepting of themselves.
+- They better manage themselves by being more self-aware and accepting of themselves.

 - Be more resilient and adaptable, especially in complex and challenging situations.

 - Effectively work with others by having the self-confidence to give and receive useful feedback and coaching with others.